habuka036/wakame-vdc-wiki/en/virtual-datacenter-concept.md

 In a virtual data center like Wakame-vdc, all you do is click a few buttons.
 This creates a new server (instance) and puts it in the data center while all network settings get configured automatically.
 Depending on the size of the server's vm image, it comes up in a matter of seconds.

 Now imagine that you have a website running on top of your virtual data center.
 You get a traffic spike and the servers hosting your website just aren't enough any more.
-You are now able to quickly spin up a bunch of new virtual servers to help you take care of that extra traffic.
-Once things settle down again, you can easily throw away those extra servers.
+You are now able to quickly create a bunch of new virtual servers to help you take care of that extra traffic.
+Once things settle down again, you can easily delete those extra servers.

 ### Reliability

-A virtual data center spins up virtual servers on top of physical servers in a physical data center.
+A virtual data center creates virtual servers on top of physical servers in a physical data center.
 From the user's point of view it doesn't matter on which physical server a virtual server is running.
 All the user cares about is being able to connect to their virtual server.
 If a physical server fails, virtual servers can be quickly migrated to another virtual server.

 Since a virtual data center is software and software can be copied, it is very easy to take regular backups of certain servers or even the entire data center.